Manggroholo and Sira Villages

 Community benefit: Village fresh water system

 Manggroholo and Sira are neighboring villages in a remote and undeveloped area of West Papua.
-The combined population of the two villages is about 450 people, made up of indigenous Knasaimos people who are the traditional owners of a large section of primary forest intersected by a network of rivers and streams.
+The combined population of the two villages is about 450 people.
+Most community members are indigenous Knasaimos people, who are the traditional owners of a large section of primary forest crisscrossed by rivers and streams.
 They are mainly subsistence forest hunter-gatherers and small-scale farmers.
-Together with Greenpeace and a local NGO, Bentara Papua, these villagers mapped out all 81,000 hectares (200,155 acres) of their traditional forests, which have been recognized and approved by the regional government.
+With Greenpeace and a local NGO, Bentara Papua, the villagers mapped out all 81,000 hectares (200,155 acres) of their traditional forests.
+The regional government has recognized and approved the mapping.

 Full or partial funding for this project provided by